getodk/docs/docs-tech-guide.rst

   **On Windows**

-  Make sure :file:`git-lfs.exe` and  :file:`git.exe` are under the same "master" directory on Windows.
+  Make sure :file:`git-lfs.exe` and  :file:`git.exe` are under the same main  directory on Windows.
 (See `this page <https://github.com/git-lfs/git-lfs/issues/919>`_ for reference.

 GLFS tracks binary files as defined in the :file:`.gitattributes` file `in the repo <https://github.com/opendatakit/docs/blob/master/.gitattributes>`_.
 Most common binary file formats are already listed, but there might be others we haven't thought of yet.